This section addresses the question of who can request which changes.

 However, the transaction can still be appended to a ledger that creates these contracts and yield a consistent ledger.
 Such transactions are said to be internally consistent, and contracts such as the PaintOffer A P Bank P123 and Iou Bank A are called input contracts of the transaction.
 Dually, output contracts of a transactions are the contracts that a transactions creates and does not archive.

 A transaction is internally consistent for a contract c if the following holds for all of its subactions act on the contract c

 - act does not happen before any Create c action

 - act does not happen after any exercise consuming c.

-A transaction is internally consistent if it is internally consistent for all contracts c.
+A transaction is internally consistent if it is internally consistent for all contracts and consistent for all keys.

 - Definition »input contract«